Board of Directors Mandates

 - to exercise the care, diligence and skill that reasonable prudent people would exercise in comparable circumstances.

-- to act in accordance with its obligations contained in the Canada Business Corporations Act, the Securities Act of each Province and territory of Canada, other relevant legislation and regulations, and the Corporation's articles and by-law.
+- to act in accordance with its obligations contained in the Canada Business Corporations Act and the regulations thereto, applicable securities laws, other relevant legislation and regulations, and the Corporation's articles and by-laws.

 - In particular, it should be noted that the following matters must be considered by the Board as a whole and may not be delegated to a Committee: